-The operations of the Authority, including the Feasibility Study Fund and the DFW Turnpike Transition Trust Fund, are accounted for as an enterprise fund on an accrual basis in order to recognize the flow of economic resources.
+The operations of the Authority, including the CIF-Revolving Account/Feasibility Study Fund, are accounted for as an enterprise fund on an accrual basis in order to recognize the flow of economic resources.
 Under this basis, revenues are recognized in the period in which they are earned, expenses are recognized in the period in which they are incurred, and all assets and liabilities associated with the operation of the Authority are included in the Statement of Net Assets.
 The assets of the Authority are stated at cost with the exception of certain investments, which are stated at fair value.